 Applicants may encounter certain challenges while obtaining an Encumbrance Certificate (EC).
 However, each issue has a practical solution.
 Here are some common problems and ways to address them:

-• Incomplete or missed transactions: Occasionally, the EC may not reflect all property transactions accurately.
-To prevent this, it’s important to ensure all property-related dealings are properly registered and updated with the concerned authorities.
+• Incomplete transaction records: At times, the EC may not reflect certain transactions if they were not properly registered.
+To avoid this, ensure that all property-related transactions are duly registered with the concerned authorities promptly.

 How to read and interpret a Karnataka Encumbrance Certificate?